-Nike unveiled its “Joyride Run Flyknit,” which is designed for both casual and every-day runner.
-Nike engineered a unique, responsive cushioning system that adapts individual foot strikes and offers high levels of comfort and impact absorption as your feet hit whatever surface you’re running on.
+Nike unveiled its “Joyride Run Flyknit,” designed for casual and everyday runners.
+Nike engineered a unique, responsive cushioning system that adapts to individual foot strikes and offers high levels of comfort and impact absorption as your feet hit whatever surface you’re running on.

-The Joyride Run Flyknit are the first Nike sneakers to feature the visible and colorful beads (as you can see in the image), which give them a great look.
+The Joyride Run Flyknit is the first Nike sneakers to feature visible and colorful beads (as you can see in the image), which give them a great look.

 The designer team eliminated the removable sock liner commonly found in trainer shoes.
-Instead, they used a thin layer of material that is seamlessly sewn to the rest of the insole.
-This will allows the user to come into closer contact with the beads to activate the system through the foot’s force compression, to conform to your foot shape and stride.
+Instead, they used a thin layer of material seamlessly sewn to the rest of the insole.
+This will allow the user to come into closer contact with the beads to activate the system through the foot’s force compression to conform to your foot shape and stride.

 In addition, durability was also a major focus during the development of the Joyride Run Flyknit; also, the cushioning system showed no concerns in the wear-and-tear department.